kxnwin/azure-cloud-admin-lab/02-entra-id/notes.md

-Task 2) Reviewed the built-in roles under Roles and Administration, looking for one that would realistic ally fit Sarah's department.
+Task 2) Reviewed the built-in roles under Roles and Administration, looking for one that would realistically fit Sarah's department.
 See "Roles.png"